Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 Lens Quality

 Lenses are the most important part of a riflescope.
-The lenses has to be good for me to call it good.
+The lenses have to be good for me to call it good.
 If the lenses are mediocre or bad, it’s not good and you shouldn’t consider that.
-Take something that has good quality lenses.
-Save your self some trouble.
+Take something that has good-quality lenses.
+Save yourself some trouble.

 Summary